Harvey Schiller

 Harvey Wallace Schiller (born April 30, 1940) is an American sports and business executive whose positions have included executive director of the United States Olympic Committee, chief executive officer of YankeeNets, president of Turner Sports, head of the International Baseball Federation and president of the Atlanta Thrashers.
 He has been named several times as one of the "100 Most Powerful People in Sports" by Sporting News.
 Schiller is chairman of Schiller Management Group, CEO of Goal Acquisitions, and chairman of the National Medal of Honor Center for Leadership.

 Early life

 A native of the Flatbush neighborhood of Brooklyn, New York, Schiller attended Erasmus Hall High School and The Citadel in Charleston, South Carolina, where he earned a bachelor's degree in chemistry and played football; one of his assistant coaches was Al Davis.
-Commissioned into the United States Air Force, he attended pilot training and flew more than a thousand sorties on the C-123 Provider in South Vietnam winning the Distinguished Flying Cross.
+Commissioned into the United States Air Force, he attended pilot training and flew more than a thousand sorties on the C-123 Provider in South Vietnam earning the Distinguished Flying Cross.
 After earning master's and doctoral degrees in chemistry from the University of Michigan, he spent most of his military career as a permanent professor and head of the chemistry department at the United States Air Force Academy, eventually retiring as a brigadier general.